openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Use of the `claims` parameter allows the RP to request specified claims about the end-user needed for its use case.
 This allows RPs to fulfill the requirements for data minimization by requesting only claims needed for its use case.
 Note: it is not possible to request sub-claims (for example the ‘country’ subclaim of the ‘address’ claim) using mechanisms from OpenID Connect Core or this draft.

-RPs can use the `essential` field as defined in Section 5.5.1 of the OpenID Connect specification [@!OpenID].
+RPs can use the `essential` field as defined in section 5.5.1 of the OpenID Connect specification [@!OpenID].
 The following example shows this for the family and given names.

 <{{examples/request/essential.json}}